Honors Students

 Lux Carlson

 Lux Carlson is in her last year of her undergraduate studies at UC Davis with a Bachelor’s degree in psychology and a minor in education.
 She began working with Dr. Eastwick as a teacher’s assistant for his Relationship Science (PSC-150) course (and still does!) in her junior year and began working in his lab soon after.
-She is studying the effects of the possession of particular traits and engagement in certain behaviors on levels of attractiveness, both with people one has already experienced attractiveness towards and novel individuals the participants haven’t seen before.
+She is studying the effects of the possession of particular traits and engagement in certain behaviors on levels of attraction, both towards people one has already experienced attraction to and novel individuals the participants haven’t seen before.
 She plans on taking a gap year or two working in social work before pursuing a Doctor of Psychology (PsyD) degree and hopes to work with children and adolescents as a clinical psychologist.
 Lux is passionate about music and books and values time spent with friends and family.